onyxring/orcsCharacter/README.md

 ### Tangential benefits

 I believe a side-effect of improved syntaxes, generally, is they often simplify previously difficult tasks almost accidentally.
-For example, summing values of a Repeating Section and assigning their total to a character attribute sounds like a trivial undertaking.  orCharacter makes this so, not because it provides a specialized `addItUp` function (because it *doesn’t*), but as a consequence of its expressiveness.
+For example, summing values of a Repeating Section and assigning their total to a character attribute sounds like a trivial undertaking.  orcsCharacter makes this so, not because it provides a specialized `addItUp` function (because it *doesn’t*), but as a consequence of its expressiveness.
 You can do this…

 ```
 	var total = 0, inventory = await pc.cacheRepeatingAsync("inventory");